alloverse/alloverse.github.io/index.md

 For more information, please see the [Alloverse website](https://www.alloverse.com){:target="_blank"}.

-Your "Place" is where you decorate, run apps, invite people, and hang out.
+* Your "Place" is where you decorate, run apps, invite people, and hang out.
+A "place" is a server.
 It's like a collaborative X11 server: It runs a world simulation server, a voip gateway, and all the backing data for 3d UIs for the running apps.
-The reference Elixir implementation is in alloplace.
+(You can check out the [reference implementation on Github](https://github.com/alloverse/alloplace2)).
-A "visor" is the GUI application you use to visit places and interact with your apps. allovisor implements such a visor for VR in Unity.
+* A "visor" is the GUI application you use to visit places and interact with your apps.
+It's sort of the VR equivalent of a web browser.
+It's [what you download from our website to get started](https://alloverse.com/download/). ([_its_ reference implementation is of course also on github](https://github.com/alloverse/allovisor).)
-An "app" is a process running on your computer, or on a computer on the Internet.
-Like opening a web page (or launching a remote X11 process), this app can then show its interface and be interacted with inside your place.
+* An "app" or "alloapp" is a process running on a server, which connects to a Place to show its user interface to people interacting with it.
+It's sort of like a web page or X11 process.
+We'll be building such an alloapp today.
-The network and "UI protocol" is abstracted into the allonet library, written in C and used by all the above projects.
+* The network and "UI protocol" is taken care of by the [allonet](https://github.com/alloverse/allonet) library, written in C and used by all the above projects.

 ## Developing an Alloverse App